 In the latest instalment, Court News and talkRADIO round up the latest stories from UK courts over the past week.

-From a woman using a cuddly toy to commit theft from a man who claimed comedian Eddie Izzard was going to hell, we have combed the length and breadth of the country for the weirdest, most riveting stories.
+From a man who killed his estranged wife's lover to a former council boss on trial for the alleged unlawful subletting of her home, we have combed the length and breadth of the country for the weirdest, most riveting stories.

 For more developments from the UK's legal system, go to the Court News website.